Fast entangling gates on fluxoniums via parametric modulation of plasmon interaction: The fluxonium system with parametric modulation

 Since the SWAP-type plasmon interaction involves only non-computational states and the present work focuses on realizing two-qubit gates, we concentrate on the bSWAP-type plasmon interactions (blue sideband transitions), which enable transitions between computational and non-computational plasmon states.
 As indicated by Eq.~(\ref{eq8}), such interactions are activated when the parametric drive frequency satisfies $\omega_{p}=\omega_{p,0}+\omega_{p,1}$, i.e., matches the sum frequency of the two fluxoniums' plasmon transitions.

 Note that while the approximate model derived above offers useful physical insight into parametric-activated plasmon interactions, it omits several important features.
-As shown in Fig.~\ref{fig1}(b), in addition to the bSWAP-type interaction, sideband transitions between each fluxonium and the coupler are also present~\cite{Beaudoin2012}.
+As shown in Fig.~\ref{fig1}(b), in addition to the bSWAP-type interaction, spurious transitions, such as sideband transitions between each fluxonium and the coupler, are also present~\cite{Beaudoin2012} (we will revisit this issue in Sec.~\ref{SecIIIB} and provide further details in Fig.~\ref{fig14} of Appendix~\ref{B}).
 Furthermore, unlike the expression in Eq.~(\ref{eq5}) derived under the adiabatic approximation, the coupling strengths for SWAP-type and bSWAP-type interactions are generally distinct~\cite{Roth2017}.
 A more rigorous treatment using time-dependent Schrieffer-Wolff transformation can be found in Refs.~\cite{Roth2017,Petrescu2023}; however, the resulting expressions do not yield significant additional insight beyond the current model.
 Therefore, we retain the approximate model in the following analysis.